stabix/stabix/doc/experimental_data.rst

 ---------------------------------

 Sometimes, grain boundaries coordinates are too big compared to the grain size, because of the Voronoi tesselation for example.
-Thus, the following plot can be obtained :
+Thus, the following plot can be obtained:

 .. figure:: ./_pictures/gui/error_axis_limits.png
    :scale: 40 %